flexiblepower/powermatcher-documentation/OSGi.md

 OSGi already has a lot of built in services, which are included in the runtime, for instance Configuration Admin, Logging, and User Admin.

 ## Bndtools
-In the [Previous Chapter](SettingUpYourIDE.md) you have installed Bndtools.
+In the [Setting Up The IDE](SettingUpTheIDE.md) you have installed Bndtools.
 Bndtools has no other requirements than Eclipse itself.
 It offers you an easy, powerful and productive way to develop with OSGi.
 Bndtools uses bytecode analysis to accurately calculate the dependencies of your OSGi bundles.
 In the tutorial we will further explain how to use Bndtools.

 ## Component model